The Butcher on Colfax

 About

 Denver, 1890.
-Four young Irish immigrants step off the train at Union Depot into a city booming with promise—and hungry for cheap labor.
-Alice Butler arrives with her sister Nora, determined to build a life bigger than the one they left behind.
-Thomas Quinn, a skilled carpenter, brings his craft and a fierce belief in dignity for working people.
-Emmett Kelly, a butcher with sharp ambition, sees opportunity everywhere—and plans to take his share.
+Alice Butler and her sister Nora step off the train at Union Depot into a city booming with promise and hungry for cheap labor.
+They're determined to build a life bigger than the one they left behind in Ireland.

 Over the next decade, their lives braid together through romance, rivalry, and hard-won survival as Denver transforms from rough frontier town to cosmopolitan hub.

-Then a petty argument over a cut of beef turns brutal: a knife fight, one man dead, the other convicted of manslaughter.
+Then a petty argument over a cut of beef turns into a brutal knife fight.
 Two families are shattered.
+But the women persevere, building a future neither the city nor their past ever offered them.

 A meticulously researched story about what women build when the men are gone.